shreyamoily/cuisines-website/README.md

 # CUISINES
-This website lets users checkout the menu to find a wide variety of mouthwatering dishes and order the one they found delicious and interesting.
-Users can also learn more about the restaurant and reserve a table to have a wonderful experience there
+Indulge in an unforgettable culinary journey with CUISINES, where users can effortlessly explore a diverse menu of mouthwatering dishes and easily place their orders for a delightful dining experience.
+The user-friendly interface entices food enthusiasts to discover and savor enticing dishes that tantalize their taste buds.

 ## Tech Stack